-I've been thinking a lot about control and belonging lately and wondering how that might relate to the dichotomy of freedom versus safety, especially in our current cultural experience of COVID-19.
-We are seeing a lot of struggle between the two in the media, on social media, at the grocery store, and displayed at a diverse array of protests.
-Some people appear to be happy to accept the "new normal" of restricted movement and mandatory mask-wearing in the name of safety.
-Others vehemently oppose the removal of these freedoms and would rather take their chances with the virus than lose a shred of freedom.
-Could it be that freedom is a form of having control over one's life?
-And could belonging be a form of safety in the sense that we find safety in the herd?
-Baumeister seems to think so.
-He states as much about belonging in his article, The Need to Belong: Desire for Interpersonal Attachments as a Fundamental Human Motivation, "The innate quality presumably has an evolutionary basis.
-It seems clear that the desire to form and maintain social bonds would have both survival and reproductive benefits."
+I've been thinking a lot about control and belonging lately and wondering how they relate to the dichotomy of freedom versus safety, especially in our current cultural experience of COVID-19.
+There is a lot of struggle between the two in the media, on social media, at the grocery store, and displayed at a diverse array of protests.
+Some people appear to be ready to accept the "new normal" of restricted movement, mandatory mask-wearing and mandatory "vaccination" in the name of safety.
+Others vehemently oppose the removal of these "freedoms" and would rather take their chances with the virus than lose a shred of personal agency.
+Freedom is a form of having control over one's life.
+Whether it is scientifically sound or not, there is a message of safety in the action of wearing a mask and vaccine passports in order to escape the virus and protect others from it.
+There is also an element of safety (virus escaping aside) that masking and the receiving the injection has on our sense of belonging.
+Belonging represents safety in the sense that we find safety in the herd.
+Baumeister elaborates on belonging in his article, The Need to Belong: Desire for Interpersonal Attachments as a Fundamental Human Motivation, "The innate quality presumably has an evolutionary basis.
+The desire to form and maintain social bonds has both survival and reproductive benefits."
 Conforming to the rules of the group not only gives us a sense of belonging, but our desire to belong is also enmeshed with our need for safety.
 Elliot Aronson has described this dichotomy of needs in another way in his book, The Social Animal, "One consequence of the fact that we are social animals is that we live in a state of tension between values associated with individuality and values associated with conformity."

-Aronson uses a story from humorist James Thurber's autobiography to discuss this topic further in the chapter on conformity in The Social Animal.
+Aronson uses a story from humorist James Thurber's autobiography to discuss this topic further in the chapter on conformity in his book, The Social Animal.
 If the group around us is running in one direction, is it safest to assume they must be running from something dangerous and join the crowd?
 Alternatively, we could choose to be individualistic at that moment and declare our freedom to do our "own thing."
 But if we are wrong, the consequences can be deadly.
 Adding another layer to this decision-making process is considering whether or not our choice to buck the herd may cause harm to others.
 This is the conundrum of our present-day situation.
 To mask or not to mask.
-At the very least, that decision calls to question the impression of the potential for causing harm to others.
+To be injected or to trust our immune systems.
+At the very least, those decision call into question the impression of the potential for causing harm to others.
 Aronson describes this well in a different context, "That conformist reflex was undoubtedly crucial in our hunter-gatherer past; indeed nonconformity can be disastrous.
 Suppose I suddenly decide I am fed up with being a conformist.
 So I hop in my car and start driving down the left-hand side of the road—not a terribly smart or adaptive way of expressing my rugged individualism and not very fair to you if you happen to be driving toward me (conformist-style) on the same street."

 On the other hand, Elliot warns, "Sometimes the need to conform will even silence an individual's certain knowledge of a forthcoming disaster."
 Evolutionarily speaking, our inclination towards conformity has proved to be a successful survival skill.
 Aronson also points out that historically, our tendency to conform has equally had devastating consequences.
 He cites the example of what occurred in Nazi Germany, among others, "In his memoirs, Albert Speer, one of Hitler's top advisers, described the circle around Hitler as one of total conformity—deviation was not permitted."
 Indeed, the Nazi’s had a phrase to justify and conceal their intentions for the Jews, ”für ihr sicherheit” which means, ”for your safety.”